 Much more information is required, of course, to apply for a job.
 Once a person’s information is loaded into the system, that person can use the same information over and over to apply for federal jobs.
 More often than not, an applicant would customize their information for each job posting.

 USAJobs is maintained by the Office of Personnel Management.
-Federal agencies are free to post job information on their own websites, but they must post jobs on USAJobs.
+Federal agencies are free to post job information on their websites, but they must post jobs on USAJobs.

-Just like the federal government, each US state has its own central website for job postings.
+Just like the federal government, each US state has its central website for job postings.
 Job boards for all 50 states allow you to see postings across the various agencies within the state.
 As a convenience to applicants, most states have a job application form that can be used with most if not all agencies within the state.
 Applicants can keep a master application and tweak it to fit each position they apply for.

 There is no single place to find local government jobs.
 If you want to work in local government, professional association websites can be helpful, especially if you are not limiting your job search geographically.
-Look for state or regional chapters of professional associations in your field or in local government generally, such as the International City/County Management Association.
+Look for state or regional chapters of professional associations in your field or local government generally, such as the International City/County Management Association.

 If you are interested in a particular city, county, school district or other local government, your best option is to go to the organization’s website to find their job postings.
 If you apply to more than one organization, you will almost certainly have to fill out a different application form for each entity.
-This can be frustrating, but it is necessary if you want to give yourself the best chance of landing a local government job.
+It can be frustrating, but it is necessary if you want to give yourself the best chance of landing a local government job.